lmullen/jsr/_source/issues/vol15/mcvickar.markdown

 important component of the southern holiness-pentecostal revival; and,
 2) when historians do address handling they often end their narratives by safely circumscribing the practice to the lower Appalachians:
-America's imagined landscape of primordial otherness.xviii In contrast to this scholarly consensus, primary sources from the first half of the twentieth century suggest that the early pioneers of the holiness-pentecostal revival recognized serpent handling as a problem
+America's imagined landscape of primordial otherness. [^18] In contrast to this scholarly consensus, primary sources from the first half of the twentieth century suggest that the early pioneers of the holiness-pentecostal revival recognized serpent handling as a problem